-Parent should monitor career aspirations and plans of their children.
+The parent should monitor the aspirations and plans of their children.
 They should also research widely on possible career paths.
-Lately, students tend to favor medical related courses.
-Medical radiology is one of the less known medical field to the public and parent at large.
+Lately, students tend to favor medical-related courses.
+Medical radiology is one of the less-known medical fields to the public and parent at large.
 To qualify as a radiologist, a student may study an online bachelor degree radiology as a prerequisite.

-Work closer with your child and explores available future career options they may pursue.
+Work closely with your child and explores available future career options they may pursue.
 Consider if there will be job opportunities available or the child would be made unemployed for a long time.
-Parents should encourage children to pursue careers that will offer them employment in the shortest time possible.
+Parents should encourage children to pursue paths that will offer them employment in the shortest time possible.

 Career decisions are difficult steps to make for both child and parents.
 To make informed and better decisions, children have to be guided and educated.
 Naturally, it is assumed that parents have more knowledge on the subject compared with the students hence their necessary input.